 The Company capitalizes purchased software which is ready for service and capitalizes software development costs incurred on significant projects starting from the time that the preliminary project stage is completed and the Company commits to funding a project until the project is substantially complete and the software is ready for its intended use.
 Capitalized costs include direct material and service costs and payroll and payroll-related costs.
 Research and development (R&D) costs and other computer software maintenance costs related to software development are expensed as incurred.
-Capitalized software costs are amortized using the straight-line method over the estimated useful life of the underlying system, generally five years.
+Capitalized software costs are amortized using the straight-line method over the estimated useful life of the underlying system ranging from three to ten years, generally five years.